fchampalimaud/harp.devices/README.md

 ## Documentation

 Comprehensive documentation for each device package is available online.
-See the links in each package's README or visit the [pyharp.devices GitHub repository](https://github.com/fchampalimaud/pyharp.devices/) for more information.
+See the links in each package's README or visit the [harp.devices GitHub repository](https://github.com/fchampalimaud/harp.devices/) for more information.

 ## License